Waisath-CJ/r-gear-api/README.md

 # R Gear: An e-commerce site for Rango and Remington Employee Gear

 This repo holds the code for the server that communicates with the R Gear Client.
-It allows employees of Rango and Remington to purchase branded gear for
+It allows employees of Rango and Remington to purchase branded gear to wear on the job or at home.

 ## Important Links